 Loch Ness ‘Coast to Coast’, Scotland

 Not only can you try to spot the Loch Ness Monster, but you can follow the Caledonian Canal across Scotland.
-Hailed as one of the greatest waterways in the world, it links Loch Lomond in the south west of Scotland with Inverness in the east.
+Hailed as one of the greatest waterways in the world, it links Fort William in the south west of Scotland with Inverness in the east.

 On route it passes through the Great Glen geological fault, that includes four lochs and endless stunning scenery.
 The route is 60 miles long and takes about five days.
 You can read more about it in this article about the Coast to Coast kayak challenge.